 Overall, DOMs are likely to happen regardless.
 But there are quite a few nutritional strategies that can help.

-If you are about to go through a phase where you are likely to experience an excessive amount of DOMs, it can make sense to implement some of these strategies to help manage this and reduce the discomfort.
+This is even more important if you are about to go through a phase where you are likely to experience an excessive amount of DOMs.
+Implementing some of these strategies to help manage this and reduce the discomfort.